BIIFSweden/ProteinFiberAnalysis/README.md

 ![Pipeline](img/scheme_image.png "Title Text")

-Different measures are exctracted from the segmented fiber and fiber regions: area, average intensity, average diameter and the corresponding standard deviation, minimum diameter, maximum diameter and the threshold value used.
+Different measures are extracted from the segmented fiber and fiber regions: area, average intensity, average diameter and the corresponding standard deviation, minimum diameter, maximum diameter and the threshold value used.
 The fiber diameter was estimated using the Euclidean distance transform (EDT) computed from the upper boundary of the fiber towards the lower boundary and vice-versa.
 Both values were averaged in order to obtain the final diameter.

 ### 1. Input directory